artefactual/atom-docs/user-manual/access-content/browse.rst

   treeview (the user should then be able to return to the hierarchy browse page where they left off)
 * No filters or facets will be available on the hierarchy browse page
+* The Reset button will remain available at all times

 ..
 SEEALSO::